Skip to content

 You can also block the third-party cookies that explicitly track the user browsing across the web browser.

-Blocking Cookies Setting in Chrome on a Computer
+How to Clear Site Cookies in Chrome browser on Computer

 We can block the browser cookies and disable the sites from storing and reading them from the site’s settings page.
 Here are the steps to follow: